-When you download a template, make sure it’s in the .potx file format - otherwise it’s not really a template, but rather a set of similar-looking slides.
+When you download a template, make sure it’s in the .potx file format.
+If it is not a .potx file format, then it's not really a template.
+It's just similar looking slides.

-There are a number of places online you can go to download PowerPoint templates.
-Most of them are paid, but there are a few decent websites that offer free ones.
+There are a number of places where you can find and download templates online.
+Most of them are paid, but there are a few decent websites that offer free PowerPoint templates.

-If you use a ready-made PowerPoint template, there is a chance that it won’t be 100% exactly the way you want it.
-That means that you’ll have to customize it.
+If you use a ready-made PowerPoint template, there is a chance that it won’t be 100% exactly what you need.
+That means that even if you buy one, you'll still need to customize it.